Vermont: Cell phone, texting driving laws

 The number of distracted driving tickets issued since the Vermont texting law went into effect in July 2010 appears to be relatively low.
 By April 2011, the number was 64; police estimates in late summer indicated that the number is “in the dozens.”

 A texting-and-driving crash that left a Colchester woman in critical condition has the chairman of the state Senate transportation committee thinking about tougher distracted driving laws.
 An 18-year-old, Emma Viera, was texting as she hit Deborah Drewniak, 52, on Aug.
 7, police said.
 Viera was charged with gross negligent operation of a vehicle with serious injury resulting.
+She later reached a plea agreement that included some jail time, home confinement, probation and community service.
+Drewniak, who spent months in a coma, said: “My life has been screwed up forever.”

 State Sen. Dick Mazza, D-Chittenden/Grand Isle, told WCAX: “Evidently a fine doesn’t work. … To get their attention you’re going to have to probably suspend their license.
 And I’m not afraid to take that up for consideration.”
 He remains opposed to a handheld cell phone ban for adult drivers, however.

-Cell, texting legislation
+2010 cell, texting legislation

 Vermont Senate Bill 280 (Senate version): Would ban text messaging for all drivers.
 Fines of $100/$250 plus 30-day suspension for junior drivers.
 Primary enforcement.
 Two points for first offenses; five thereafter.
 Calls for DMV education plan.
 Approved by the Senate in a 25-0 vote on Feb.
 5 and by the House in a 134-5 vote on May 6.
 Signed by the governor on June 1.
 Effective immediately.
 (Committee on Transportation)

 Vermont Senate Bill 280 (House version): Originally sought to ban text messaging and use of handheld cell phones by all drivers.
 Would outlaw use of cell phones and other handheld electronic devices by all drivers under age 18.
 (Aka Highway Traffic Safety Act of 2010.)
 Approved by the House on March 16.
-Converted to “An act relating to prohibiting texting, prohibiting use of portable electronic devices by junior operators, and primary seatbelt enforcement for persons under 18″ and approved by both the House and Senate in early May.
+Converted to “An act relating to prohibiting texting, prohibiting use of portable electronic devices by junior operators, and primary seatbelt enforcement for persons under 18” and approved by both the House and Senate in early May.
 Signed by the governor on June 1 and effective immediately.

 SB 151: Would outlaw drivers’ use of hand-held cell phones, but allows for operation with a hands-free device.
 Includes a ban on use of “other electronic communications devices” (text messaging).
 Outlaws the use of all cell phones and other electronic communications devices by a driver with a learner’s or junior license.
 Fines of up to $100.
 Sent to transportation committee Jan.
 5, 2010, with a hearing on Jan.
 12. (Sears, Brock)